 Understanding accelerated ageing for people living with HIV: a trainee's story

-The NIHR Newcastle BRC is committed to advancing the scientific knowledge on the most common age-related diseases and long-term conditions, in order to improve treatments and potential cures.
 In his NIHR Newcastle BRC-funded PhD, Matthew Hunt explored the underlying causes of accelerated ageing for people living with HIV (PLWH).
 Here, he tells us more about his project and what he has achieved.

 Can you give us a summary of your research?

 The aim of my research was to try to better understand the underlying mechanisms that are causing some people living with HIV (PLWH) to appear to biologically age more quickly.

 Even though the majority of PLWH are now on effective treatment in the form of antiretroviral therapy, the average older PLWH is more likely to develop age-related conditions and diseases as well as die younger, compared to an HIV-uninfected person of similar age.
 Therefore, insights into the cellular and molecular causes of this accelerated ageing are key in order to hopefully develop future therapies.

 By using a range of experimental techniques on skeletal muscle and blood from PLWH and HIV-uninfected individuals, my research has shown that decline in the function of mitochondria – small organelles in every living cell that are responsible for energy production among other things – is a key reason behind this accelerated ageing in PLWH.